-LRM Online: So let me ask you, how was it working with Reneé and what did you do?
+Nancy Tapia: I have to ask, how was it working with Reneé?
 Were you involved in the casting?

 Goold: Yeah, it was great.
 She was just a dream.
 She had the perfect balance of vulnerability about whether she was up to it, which you want in an actor.
 You don’t want an actor who’s bulletproof, but equally courage.
 The thing that I was specially, I was like, okay, so she’s intimidated about playing Garland, she’s blonde, she has blue eyes, she can sing, but she doesn’t feel she can sing with a big belt.
 You know, this is not a diva I’m dealing with.
 And then I remember that she had played Bridget Jones.
 Bridget Jones is a beloved character in England and when they cast an American in that role, there was a real outcry.